North Springs High School

-North Springs High School (formerly called North Springs Charter High School of Arts and Sciences from 2007 to 2022) is a public high school located in Sandy Springs, Georgia, United States.
+North Springs High School (formerly called North Springs Charter School of Arts and Sciences from 2007 to 2022) is an American public high school located in Sandy Springs, Georgia, United States.
 It is the only magnet school in the Fulton County School System that offers both arts and sciences.
-Students may participate in the Visual & Arts component and/or the Mathematics & Science component, depending on their qualifications and abilities.

 School information

 North Springs High School is accredited by the Southern Association of Colleges and Schools (SACS) and the Georgia Department of Education.
 The majority of the 2005 graduating class (97%) attended a four or two year college, and 68% of the 2005 graduating class were HOPE scholars.
 North Springs was a Georgia School of Excellence, a Grammy Signature School (1997), and a U.S. News & World Report Outstanding High School (2000).
 It was also one of Newsweek magazine's Top 300 High Schools (2000).
 It gained charter status for the 2007–2008 school year.

 The school has had many individual athletic achievements.
 In 1969, North Springs won a state title in football and soccer, two state championships in wrestling in 1976 and 1977, and two state championships in track and field in 2004 and 2005.